kubevela/kubevela.github.io/versioned_docs/version-v1.2/getting-started/introduction.md

 ## What is KubeVela?

 KubeVela is a modern application platform that makes it easier and faster to deliver and manage applications across hybrid, multi-cloud environments.
-At the mean time, it is highly extensible and programmable, which can adapt to your needs as they grow.
+At the meantime, it is highly extensible and programmable, which can adapt to your needs as they grow.

 ![](../resources/what-is-kubevela.png)

 ## Why KubeVela?

-The trend of cloud-native technology is moving towards pursuing consistent experience of application delivery across clouds and on-prem clusters.
+The trend of cloud-native technology is moving towards pursuing the consistent experience of application delivery across clouds and on-prem clusters.
 Kubernetes is becoming the standard layer which is excellent in abstracting away low-level infrastructure details.
 But it does not provide abstractions to model application deployment on top of hybrid and distributed environments.
-The lack of application level context have impacted user experience, slowed down productivity, led to unexpected errors due to misconfigurations in production.
+The lack of application-level context has impacted user experience, slowed down productivity, led to unexpected errors due to misconfigurations in production.

 Meanwhile, modeling the deployment of a microservice application is a highly fragmented and challenging process.
-Thus, many solutions that tried to solve the problem so far are either over simplified and could not fix the real issue, or too complicated to use at all.
-On the other hand, though many solutions provided friendly UI layer, the platform themselves are not customizable.
+Thus, many solutions that tried to solve the problem so far are either oversimplified and could not fix the real issue, or too complicated to use at all.
+On the other hand, though many solutions provided a friendly UI layer, the platform themselves are not customizable.
 This means as the needs of your platform grow, it is inevitable for the feature requirements to outgrow the capabilities of such systems.

 This is why KubeVela appears here.
-It can simplify the application delivery experience across hybrid environments (e.g. multi-cluster/multi-cloud/hybrid-cloud/distributed-cloud), while also be flexible enough to satisfy the fast growth of businesses requirements.
-KubeVela can be used by platform-engineers as an extensible application engine, while developers can also use it as an out-of-box application platforms with lots of addons available.
+It can simplify the application delivery experience across hybrid environments (e.g. multi-cluster/multi-cloud/hybrid-cloud/distributed-cloud), while also being flexible enough to satisfy the fast growth of businesses requirements.
+KubeVela can be used by platform engineers as an extensible application engine, while developers can also use it as an out-of-box application platform with lots of addons available.

 ## Who should use KubeVela?